Soumya007-developer/Biopython/README.md

 # Biopython
-Sequence analysis of COVID-19 using BioPython(In process!!!)
+Sequence analysis of COVID-19 and it's various proteins using BioPython(In process!!!)